top of page

 to everlasting, You are God."

-(The Bible: Psalm 90, Verse 2)
+(The Bible: Psalm 90, verse 2)

 There are many different ideas and opinions about God in the world.
 A per-son's image of God depends very much on how he is shaped.
 From birth we are under the influence of education, the media and school, which shapes our thinking.